Rimurutempestx/Amazon-DynamoDB-pricing-/README.md

 - Every month, the first 2,500,000 DynamoDB Streams read request units are free
 - $0.02 per 100,000 DynamoDB Streams read request units thereafter

+## Data transfer

+Data transfer in and out refers to transfer into and out of DynamoDB.
+DynamoDB does not charge for inbound data transfer, and it does not charge for data transferred between DynamoDB and other AWS services within the same AWS Region (in other words, $0.00 per GB).
+Data transferred across AWS Regions (such as between DynamoDB in the US East [N. Virginia] Region and Amazon EC2 in the EU [Ireland] Region) is charged on both sides of the transfer.
+As part of the AWS Free Tier, you receive 1 GB of free data transfer out each month, aggregated across all AWS services except in the AWS GovCloud (US) Region.